Userwithaname/fin/README.md

 - `name` - name of the font, used for the installation directory
 - `tag` - the tag/version of the font to install
-- `url` - the URL of the font's download page, which should include a direct link to the font archive
+- `url` - the URL of the font's download page, which should include a direct link to the font file
-- `archive` - the archvie name, which will be used for finding the download link within the above page's raw HTML
+- `file` - the name of the file to download
+- `action` - what to do with the file:
+    - `[action.Extract]` - extract files from the archive; required fields:
         - `include` - specify which files within the archive to install
-- `exclude` - specify which files to ignore (takes precedence over `include`)
+        - `exclude` - specify which files to ignore (takes precedence over `include`, defaults to none)
         - `keep_folders` - follow the same directory structure as the archive (defaults to `false`)
+    - `[action.SingleFile]` - place the downloaded file into the installation directory directly

 > [!NOTE]
 > If the site layout or archive name or structure changes, the installer